 What Is The Difference Between Homogeneous And Heterogeneous Mixtures?

-One way to think about the difference between homogeneous and heterogeneous mixtures is in terms of solutions.
+Another way to think about the difference between homogeneous and heterogeneous mixtures is in terms of solutions.

 A solution is a type of homogeneous mixture.
 The reason solutions are considered homogeneous mixtures is because, when the components of a solution are mixed together, they form a uniform mixture.

-In other words, the composition of a solution is the same throughout.
 On the other hand, suspensions and colloids are examples of heterogeneous mixtures.

 This is because the components of these mixtures are not evenly distributed.
 With suspensions, the larger particles settle out over time.